The Axelrod model for the dissemination of culture revisited

 Moreover, it can be seen from the graphical representation that the dual process evolves according to a system of simple symmetric coalescing random walks that jump at rate 1, so questions about the voter model can be answered by looking at this system of coalescing random walks.

-The first step, as previously mentioned, is to establish extinction of the 1-edges, which is closely related to the clustering of the one-dimensional voter model. \begin{lemma} There is extinction of the 1-edges. \end{lemma} \begin{proof} Clifford and Sudbury \cite{clifford_sudbury_1973} and Holley and Liggett \cite{holley_liggett_1975} proved independently that the $d$-dimensional voter model clusters if and only if $d \leq 2$.
-Therefore, for all $e = \{x, x + 1 \} \in E$,
+The first step, as previously mentioned, is to establish extinction of the 1-edges, which is directly related to the clustering of the one-dimensional voter model. \begin{lemma} There is almost sure extinction of the 1-edges, that is,